kyle-theray/Scripts/README.md

-Scripts created by Kyle Steen during his time at The Ray

-###Prerequisites
+### Prerequisites

-#Make sure you have the following installed:
+Make sure you have the following installed:

-Python (3.9+ recommended)
+- Python (3.9+ recommended)
-ArcGIS Pro (if using arcpy)
+- ArcGIS Pro (if using arcpy)
-Required Python packages (depending on scripts): arcpy earthengine-api geemap matplotlib numpy pandas
+- Required Python packages (depending on scripts):
+  - arcpy
+  - earthengine-api
+  - geemap
+  - numpy
+  - pandas